amrahstija/PDE/README.md

-# PDE
+# Numerical Solution of PDE
-Numerical Solution of some quirky PDEs
+Solution of Poisson Equation using Finite Difference Method